 A speculative Commission MFF proposal

-Based on these assumptions, my speculative Commission MFF proposal in commitment appropriations is shown in the table below (double click on the table for a better view).
+Based on these assumptions, my speculative Commission MFF proposal in commitment appropriations is shown in the table below (click on the table for a better view).
 The starting column shows the MFF figures for the last year of the current MFF (2020) which is taken from the Commission’s Technical adjustment of the financial framework for 2018 in line with movements in GNI (ESA 2010).

 In the next column, I deduct the estimated UK share of pre-allocated commitments in 2020 as these will not be carried forward as a charge into the next MFF.
 UK commitments for CAP Pillar 1 and Pillar 2 expenditure for each year in the MFF are set out in the CAP regulations.
 For cohesion fund spending, I have conservatively estimated 2020 commitments in the UK by dividing the UK’s seven-year MFF allocation equally across years – this figure is close to the average payment appropriations paid to the UK in the years 2014-2016 converted to 2020 prices.